Sa-So/Sem-7/CNS/README.md

 - For injecting executable malicious code like virus or Trojan horse for web application hacking which language is used? **JavaScript**
 - Software piracy is an illegal reproduction and distribution for personal use or business.
 It comes under crime related to IPR infringement
 - Firewalls block udp traffic
+# nptel
+- receiver creates hash tag to check integrity
+- session symmetric key is used b/w 2 parties only once
+- Dig.
+Signature provides
+  - auth
+  - non- repudiation
+- Deffie Hellman key exchange protocol , if 2 parties are not auth then
+  - MITM attack can harm
+- goal of key dist centre is to reduce risk in exchanging keys
+- when prime p is used in ElGamal sign & composite n used in RSA
+  - RSA sign is faster than elgamal
+-